MuzammilMushtaque/Interaction-of-Python-with-InfluxDB/README.md

 ## Overview

 This repository demonstrates the utilization of the InfluxDB Python client to interact with InfluxDB, a powerful time-series database.
-The project includes the native installation of InfluxDB, Python application development for simulating weather data, and visualization of the data in the InfluxDB Data Explorer.
+The project includes the native installation of InfluxDB, Python application development for simulating human heart rate, and visualization of the data in the InfluxDB Data Explorer.

 ## Installation and Setup

 1. **Install InfluxDB:**
    - Follow the native installation process for InfluxDB on your operating system.
-Ensure that the organization, user, and bucket are named as Fachhochschule Kiel, Muzammil, and Big_Data_Tech, respectively.
+Ensure that the organization, user, and bucket are named as Fachhochschule Kiel, Muzammil, and Health, respectively.

 2. **Run InfluxDB:**
    - Navigate to the folder where InfluxDB is installed and run the command `influxd.exe` in your command terminal.